DylanEsguerra/Probabilistic-Programming/README.md

 ### Hierarchical Bayesian Model

 This model was chosen to explore the effect of antibody clusters on our coefficients.
 Our data set can be divided into two distinct antibody clusters based on similarities between antibodies.
-We want to see how mutations behave on different antibody clusters which can be thought of as backbones to witch the mutations are applied.
+We want to see how mutations behave on different antibody clusters which can be thought of as backbones to which the mutations are applied.

 Hierarchical models also known as partially pooled models are good for modeling data with different groups because they allow for between group variation but still link the groups by a common prior distribution.

-Here we chose to use a non-informative priors for our hyperpriors to see if the hierarchical model can converge to expected results when given less initial information.
-Experimenting with tighter priors (less variance) revealed similar results for the primary coefficients ($\Beta, \alpha, \sigma$
+Here we chose to use a non-informative priors (high variance not a Jeffry's prior) for our hyperpriors to see if the hierarchical model can converge to expected results when given less initial information.
+Experimenting with tighter priors (less variance) revealed similar results for the primary coefficients ($\Beta, \alpha, \sigma$)

 $$y_{ij}|\beta,\alpha,\sigma \sim N({x_{ij}}^{T} \beta_{i} + \alpha_{i}, \sigma^2), i = 1,2, j = 1,....n_{i}$$